-I haven’t had chance to write about our Makey Makey kit, but our banana piano was one of my children’s favourite activities last year.
+I haven’t had chance to write about our Makey Makey kit, but our banana piano was one of my children’s favourite activities last year and more recently we made a giant Operation game.
 The kit takes just seconds to set up and the creative opportunities are endless!

-We love the chunky tweezers from Learning Resources.
+We love this chunky magnifying glass from Learning Resources.
 You could packaging them up with a little notebook and pen or bug pot to give even more inspiration.

 Make your own Science kits

 We also have some great ideas for science kits you can make yourself very easily and cheaply.